RotesWasser/SpotifySync/README.md

 * Sync Configuration UI
 * Handling of sync failures (e-mail on token expiry, etc.)
 * Customized landing and login pages
+    * Defining one will also fix the weird auto-login on protected controllers
 * Containerization
 * Monitoring instrumentation
 * ~~Publishing (figuring out ToS/GDPR/imprint.
 Fun!)~~